Trigeminal Neuralgia

 WHAT CAUSES TRIGEMINAL NEURALGIA?

 The most common cause of trigeminal neuralgia is contact between the trigeminal nerve and a blood vessel at the base of your skull.
 The blood vessel exerts pressure on the trigeminal nerve causing it to send pain signals to the brain.
-Other causes include trauma to the nerve, multiple sclerosis, or tumor compressing the nerve.
-On rare occasions, there is no identifiable cause for trigeminal neuralgia.
+Other possible causes include:

 WHAT ARE THE SYMPTOMS OF TRIGEMINAL NEURALGIA?